Muharram: Fasting and Wisdoms of Hijra

 Hijra did not take place in Muharram

-People always connect Hijra with Muharram, but in fact the Prophet (peace be on him) made his Hijra in Rabbi al Awwal.
-He arrived in Madinah around 12th Rabbi al Awwal (which is not close to Muharram!).
+People always connect Hijra with Muharram, but in fact the Prophet (peace be on him) made his Hijra towards the end of Safar and arrived in Madinah in around 12th of Rabbi al Awwal.

 Why do we commemorate Hijra in Muharram?

-Omar (may Allah be pleased with him) decided with the companions that they would start the new Islamic calendar from Muharram, after they considered other options, for example the death of the Prophet (peace be on him), or the first time he received revelation, and others.
+In Omar’s time (may Allah be pleased with him) he needed a calendar for documents and correspondence so he decided with the companions that they would start the new Islamic calendar from Hijrah, after they considered other options, for example the death of the Prophet (peace be on him), or the first time he received revelation, and others.

-Hijra was the new beginning, the establishing of Islam, the point from which Islamic history began to take shape and continues to extend.
+Hijra was the new beginning, the establishing of the state and system, the point from which Islamic history began to take shape and continues to extend.